RightsCon Code of Conduct

 Contact us in person: You can reach out to anyone on our Code of Conduct team (see below).
 We will work to ensure your safety, privacy, and the confidentiality of the report itself and the information that you are sharing.

 Contact us using this form: You also have the option of sharing information via an online form.
-What you share will be reviewed by Access Now’s Code of Conduct Officer and General Counsel.
+What you share will be received by Access Now's Code of Conduct Team.

 Contact us via email (including encrypted email): You can share information via email at [email protected].
-Again, what you share will be reviewed by our Code of Conduct Officer and the General Counsel.
+Again, what you share will be received by Access Now's Code of Conduct Team.

 If you’d like to send an encrypted email, download the PGP public key of this email address.